 Cybercrime is a fast-growing and serious problem both inside the Netherlands and beyond.
 The government is pursuing an integral approach to tackle the problem of digital theft (for example identity theft and data theft), extortion, fraud, cyber attacks on websites, and industrial espionage.

 - Government.nl provides information about crime prevention and cyber crime (crime in which a computer is the object of the crime or is used as a tool to commit an offense).
 If you have fallen victim to ransomware, you can consult No More Ransom to delete the software.

 - The Dutch-language government website Rijksoverheid.nl offers advice on basic measures you can take for safer internet use.

 - The National Cyber Security Centre (NCSC) offers advice for companies on improving your cyber resilience.

-- The Dutch Centre for Crime Prevention and Safety (CCV) offers (Dutch-language) information on how to prevent different kinds of crime in your business.
+- The Dutch Centre for Crime Prevention and Community Safety (CCV) offers information on how to prevent different kinds of crime in your business (in Dutch).

-If you want to check if a banknote is genuine or counterfeit, it is best not to rely on just one feature, but to check a few of them.
+Do you want to check if a banknote is genuine or counterfeit?
+It is best not to rely on just one feature, but to check a few of them.
 Feel the note in your hands and look at it closely; if you have any doubts, compare it to one that you know is genuine.
 You can also use detecting equipment, such as an ultra-violet (UV) lamp.
-For information on suspect banknotes, check the European Central Bank's website.
+For information on detecting counterfeit banknotes, check the European Central Bank's website.
 If you have received a suspected counterfeit, you should contact the Dutch police immediately.

 Secure Business Seal of Approval